graphistry/graphistry-cli/README.md

 #### Quick launch: Managed

-The fastest way to start using Graphistry is to quick launch a private preconfigured Graphistry instance from the [AWS and Azure marketplaces](https://www.graphistry.com/get-started).
-They run within your cloud provider account and therefore facilitate experimentation with real data.
-These docs will still be helpful for advanced configuration and maintenance.
-See [AWS launch walkthrough tutorial & videos](https://www.graphistry.com/blog/marketplace-tutorial).
+[AWS and Azure marketplaces](https://www.graphistry.com/get-started): The fastest way to start using Graphistry is to quick launch a preconfigured private Graphistry instance on [AWS and Azure marketplaces](https://www.graphistry.com/get-started)

+It runs in your private cloud provider account and is configured to autostart.
+See [AWS launch walkthrough tutorial & videos](https://www.graphistry.com/blog/marketplace-tutorial) and linked guides for optional post-launch configuration and maintenance.

 #### Quick launch: Manual